octokit/handbook/README.md

 1. Check if a token is still valid (think: check session) [`POST /applications/:client_id/token`](https://docs.github.com/en/rest/reference/apps#check-a-token)
-2. Reset a single token(think: I’ve accidentally posted by token on twitter for everyone to see, I need to invalidate it and get a new one)
+2. Reset a single token(think: I’ve accidentally posted my token on Twitter for everyone to see, and I need to invalidate it and get a new one)
    [`PATCH /applications/:client_id/token`](https://docs.github.com/en/rest/reference/apps#reset-a-token)
-3. invalidate (revoke) a single token (think: sign out) [`DELETE /applications/:client_id/token`](https://docs.github.com/en/rest/reference/apps#delete-an-app-token)
+3. Invalidate (revoke) a single token (think: sign out) [`DELETE /applications/:client_id/token`](https://docs.github.com/en/rest/reference/apps#delete-an-app-token)
 4. Invalidate (revoke) all tokens for a single user (think: uninstall the app) [`DELETE /applications/:client_id/grant`](https://docs.github.com/en/rest/reference/apps#delete-an-app-authorization)

-There are no endpoints for OAuth App clients to
+There are no endpoints for OAuth App clients to:

 1. Retrieve its access tokens.
 2. Retrieve its authorizations.